ome/omero-documentation/omero/developers/Server/Clustering.rst

 ``true`` to have the server treat the corresponding resource as being read-only.
 Additionally, without a ``true`` setting the server may log a warning and regard a resource as being in read-only mode if it discovers that it does not have write access.
+The currently effective values are provided by the :javadoc:`configuration service
+<slice2html/omero/api/IConfig.html>` as
+:property:`omero.cluster.read_only.runtime.db` and
+:property:`omero.cluster.read_only.runtime.repo`.

 Setting :property:`omero.pixeldata.memoizer.dir.local` to a read-write directory allows a read-only server to create and use the Bio-Formats